opendocsg/slw-judgments-backfill/2010_SGHC_212/report.md

 **_Whether Galing and Jabing had the necessary common intention under s 34 of the Penal Code_**

-59     The law relating to common intention and s 34 was thoroughly reviewed by the Court of Appeal in _Lee Chez Kee v PP_ [2008] 3 SLR(R) 447.
+59     The law relating to common intention and s 34 was thoroughly reviewed by the Court of Appeal in _Lee Chez Kee v PP_ <span class="citation">[2008] 3 SLR(R) 447</span>.
 In the leading judgment, V K Rajah JA concluded in the

 “Summary of the correct interpretation of section 34 of the Penal Code” that: